tc39/proposal-intl-segmenter/README.md

 The `next` method, to use finds the next boundary and returns an `IterationResult`, where the `value` is an object with fields `segment` and `breakType`.
 The `segment` contains the substring between the previous break location and the newly found break location; the `breakType` describes which sort of segment it is (TODO: define possible values, not part of UTS).
 This method defines the iteration protocol support for SegmentIterators, and is present for convenience; other methods expose a richer API.

-#### `%SegmentIterator%.prototype.advance()`
+#### `%SegmentIterator%.prototype.following(index)`

-Move the iterator to the next break position, returning `undefined`.
-If the SegmentIterator was created by `reverseSegment`, it finds the previous break position.
+Move the iterator to the next break position after the given code unit index _index_, or if no index is provided, after its current position.
+Returns *true* if the end of the string was reached.

+#### `%SegmentIterator%.prototype.preceding(index)`

+Move the iterator to the prevoius break position before the given code unit index _index_, or if no index is provided, before its current position.
+Returns *true* if the beginning of the string was reached.

 #### `get %SegmentIterator%.prototype.position`

 Return the index of the most recently discovered break position, as an offset from the beginning of the string.
-Initially the `position` is 0 for the result of a call to `segment`, and it is the length of the string after a call to `reverseSegment()`.
+Initially the `position` is 0.

 #### `get %SegmentIterator%.prototype.breakType`